 \paragraph{Motivation and Crisis.} The internal logic of orchestration remains largely opaque in current frameworks.
-It is often unclear why certain experts are selected more frequently than others, whether expert ordering reflects genuine causal dependencies or incidental heuristics, and to what extent routing frequency corresponds to functional necessity.
-Many approaches further abstract routing as a one-shot or order-invariant decision \citep{jiang-etal-2023-llm, chen2023frugalgpt}, despite orchestration being inherently sequential and context-dependent \citep{yaocan}.
-This opacity makes it difficult to distinguish meaningful specialization from redundancy, and to diagnose failure modes such as brittle routing behavior, degeneration into static ensembles \citep{vallecillos2025wisdom}, or silent cost inflation \citep{han2024llm, xi2025rise}.
-This lack of interpretability is not merely an analytical inconvenience, but a practical limitation.
-Orchestration decisions directly affect reliability, efficiency, and safety, particularly in high-stakes or tool-augmented settings where intermediate states matter \citep{bommasani2021opportunities}.
-Performance metrics alone are insufficient to reveal whether the system's behavior is causally grounded or fragile, nor can they explain how failures emerge when expert interactions break down.
-Understanding orchestration, therefore, requires tools that expose and analyze expert interactions, attribution, and sequencing, rather than treating routing as a black box \citep{rudin2019stop}.
+It is often unclear why certain experts are selected, whether expert ordering reflects genuine functional dependencies or incidental heuristics, and to what extent routing frequency corresponds to necessity.
+Many approaches abstract routing as order-invariant \citep{jiang-etal-2023-llm, chen2023frugalgpt}, despite orchestration being inherently sequential \citep{yaocan}.
+This opacity makes it difficult to distinguish specialization from redundancy, and to diagnose failure modes such as brittle routing, degeneration into static ensembles \citep{vallecillos2025wisdom}, or silent cost inflation \citep{han2024llm, xi2025rise}.
+This lack of interpretability is a practical limitation as orchestration decisions directly affect reliability, efficiency, and safety, particularly in high-stakes or tool-augmented settings \citep{bommasani2021opportunities}.
+Understanding orchestration requires tools that expose expert interactions and sequencing rather than treating routing as a black box \citep{rudin2019stop}.

-\paragraph{Our Contributions.} In this work, we introduce \texttt{INFORM}, an interpretability framework for analyzing neural orchestration mechanisms in multi-expert LLM systems. \texttt{INFORM} treats orchestration as an explicit, analyzable computation, enabling systematic inspection of how experts are selected, how they interact over time, and how sequencing decisions emerge during training and inference.
-Importantly, our primary goal is not to improve routing performance, but to make orchestration behavior inspectable, and grounded.
+\paragraph{Our Contributions.} In this work, we introduce \texttt{INFORM}, an interpretability analysis attempt at analyzing neural orchestration mechanisms in multi-expert LLM systems. \texttt{INFORM} treats orchestration as an explicit, analyzable computation, enabling systematic inspection of how experts are selected, how they interact over time, and how sequencing patterns emerge.
 Using \texttt{INFORM}, we seek to answer the following questions: